League Rules

 4.10.4.
 Retaliation:

 Retaliation is defined as responding to an incident by using your car to deliberately wreck or attempt to wreck another competitor.
-If you feel so strongly about your incident that you would take matters into your own hands, we ask that you save your replay of the incident and allow the League Admins to handle the response.
+If you feel so strongly about your incident that you would take matters into your own hands, we ask that you save your replay of the incident and allow the League Admin and the Review Committee to handle the response.
 Any driver engaging in retaliation will face harsh penalty.

 4.11.
 The Cardinal Sins: